mistyharsh/fp-ventures/05-types/Notes.md

 ## Declaring type signature
 It is possible, though uncommon, to declare types locally with let and where clauses.
 Here is an example in supplement file.

-Haskell type inference infers the most polymorphic type that works.
+**Haskell type inference infers the most polymorphic type that works.**

+## Type declaration
+Types declared using keyword `newtype` is special case of data declarations. `newtype` is different in that it permits only one constructor and only one field.